 This rose plant is perfect in the garden with flowers growing in clusters.
 The petals are lighter peach, almost yellow and there are hints of orange here and there.
 The pretty flowered-plant is also known as ‘Love’s Spring’ and was introduced in 1984 by Samuel Darragh McGredy IV.

 Also called ‘Amber Queen’, the spicy-sweet scented flowers of this rose are golden peach that stand out against the dark green, bronze-tipped foliage.
-The plant, hybridized in 1983 by Harkness, grows bushy and reaches up to a meter when planted under direct sunlight.
+These orange roses, hybridized in 1983 by Harkness, grow bushy and reach up to a meter when planted under direct sunlight.

-This is also called ‘Brandy’ because of the bronze-apricot color of the rose flowers.
+This is also called ‘Brandy’ because of the bronze-apricot color of the orange roses.
 The 28 petals are large and broad and the glossy leaves are dark green.
 The plant has an overall great resistance to diseases.
 Jack Christensen and Herbert Swim cultivated this orange rose in 1981.

 This rose has an orange-gold blend color in flowers as well.
 The buds are strongly scented and the leaves are glossy green and bushy plant has an upright growth.
 This rose plant is also called ‘Las Vegas’ and was introduced in 1979 by Reimer Kordes.